Religious Freedom Summit

 the union, and children can only be born with two heterosexual couples.

-Finally, someone might ask, "What happens to the Church if same-sex marriage
+Finally, someone might ask, "What happens to the Church

-becomes legal in the US?"
+since same-sex marriage is now legal in the US?"
 The answer is simple and is the same answer in states

 and countries that already legalized same-sex marriage: the Church must continue